The Calling of the Mage

 Generalists and Specialists

-As a result the term ‘mage’ now refers to generalist mages specifically.
-The most accomplished generalist is thus an ‘arch-mage’ while the most accomplished of specialists is known as a master or mistress.
+For most of history mages have drawn on all manner of magic.
+However there have always been those who had particular preferences for one brand of spell over another.
+These preferences have been formalized by recent generations of Narman specialist mages in the Sea Cities.
+As a result the term 'mage' now refers to generalists specifically.
+The most accomplished generalist is thus an 'arch-mage' while the most accomplished of specialists is known as a 'master or mistress'.
 Advocates of specialization refer to the additional power one can get within a given school of magic.
 Critics however note that specialists lose talent in other areas of magic to some extent.

 Wizards and Sorcerers